From Myanmar to America: First-generation college student redefines resilience

 Alexandra Howard is a senior pursuing a dual degree in digital journalism and political science.
 She intends to later graduate from law school and become an immigration lawyer and political journalist.

-Duvasana Bisoondial is a sophomore majoring in Digital Journalism and getting a certificate in Women's and Gender Studies at Florida International University.
-Her goal as a future journalist is to highlight the social and cultural contributions made by Caribbean immigrants in America and other parts of the world.
+Duvasana Bisoondial is a junior majoring in Digital Journalism, minoring in History and getting a certificate in Women's and Gender Studies at Florida International University.
+She aspires to become an investigative journalist and hopes to highlight contributions made by Caribbean immigrants globally.
+Currently, she enjoys adding on to her list of books to be read and watching Indian movies, both old and new.